The Festool Domino VS The Biscuit Joiner

 Which type of jointer do I need?

-If you regularly build cabinetry projects then you might find the biscuit joiner or the DF500 to be sufficient.
-But on the other end of the scale where your projects have taken steroids, you’re going to find that you will need the Festool domino DF 700 XL.
+If you regularly build cabinetry projects then you might find the biscuit joiner to be sufficient.
+If you want to add small framing tasks to your repertoire the smaller Festool Domino DF500 is manageable in size although more expensive than the biscuit joiner.
+But on the other end of the scale where your projects consist of joining boards and larger framework such as doors and windows, you’re going to find that the Festool domino DF 700 XL is a better choice.

 The Festool Domino comes in two models.